Ethiopia creating 'famine' in Tigray, EU warns

 But after eight months of war, 91 percent of the population was "in need of urgent assistance", he estimated, speaking on behalf of Slovenia's EU presidency.

-"We urgently need a full ceasefire by all parties," he said.
+"We urgently need a full ceasefire by all parties," Logar said.

 The EU has suspended direct budgetary aid to Ethiopia and threatened to blacklist officials who obstructed aid workers.